TheGadflyProject/TheGadflyProject/README.md

 `git add <all_files_to_include_in_commit>`
 `git commit -m "<useful_commit_message>`

-When you feel like you have completed working on your feature, review the commits on your branch with.
+When you feel like you have completed working on your feature, review the commits on your branch.
 `git log --oneline`

 During this step, you may recognize that several commits can/should be collapsed into one commit.
-You can/sould edit your git commit history by using the following command.
+You can/should edit your git commit history by using the following command.
 Read the following link on [git rebase -i](https://github.com/vijayv/TheGadflyProject/new/master?readme=1).
 Combine/split your commits into an easy to follow history.
 `git rebase -i`

 Push your branch to remote.